Sky Sports unites against online hate and abuse: 'It has to stop'

 Sky Sports has asked its major social media platform partners - Facebook, YouTube, Twitter and Instagram - for a response.

-A spokesperson for Facebook told us: "We do not want hate speech on our platforms and we invest heavily in people and proactive technology to find and remove it.
+A spokesperson for Facebook and Instagram told us: "We do not want hate speech on our platforms and we invest heavily in people and proactive technology to find and remove it.

 "We have also introduced features to give people more control over their experience, including a setting for public figures to prevent people they do not know from sending them a message.
 We know there is more to do and we look forward to working with Sky - and others - to tackle this issue."

-If you see a reply to Sky Sports posts and/or content with an expression of hate on the basis of race, colour, gender, nationality, ethnicity, disability, religion, sexuality, age or class please copy the URL to the hateful post or screengrab it and email us here.
+If you see a reply to Sky Sports posts and/or content with an expression of hate on the basis of race, colour, gender, nationality, ethnicity, disability, religion, sexuality, age or class please copy the URL to the hateful post or screengrab it and email againstonlinehate@skysports.com